gabrielsoltz/metahub/README.md

 ### is_unrestricted

-This MetaCheck refers to the policy of a resource.
-It must be effectively unrestricted, meaning that if a resource has a policy that allows all actions, but it has a condition that restricts the actions, the resource is not unrestricted.
-Examples of unrestricted resources are: S3 Buckets, SQS Queues, SNS Topics, etc.
+This **MetaCheck** refers to the policy of a resource.
+A resource must be effectively unrestricted, meaning that if a resource has a policy that allows all actions and all principals, but it has a condition, the resource is not considered unrestricted.
+Examples of unrestricted resources include S3 Buckets, SQS Queues, SNS Topics, and more.

 ### is_encrypted

-This MetaCheck refers to the encryption of a resource.
-If the resource supports rest and in-transit encryption, both must be effectively encrypted.
-For example, if an S3 Bucket is encrypted at rest but not in-transit, the resource is not encrypted.
+This **MetaCheck** refers to the encryption of a resource.
+If the resource supports both at-rest and in-transit encryption, both must be effectively encrypted.
+For example, if an ElasticSearch cluster is encrypted at rest but not in transit, the resource is not considered encrypted.

-If a resource is associated to another resource like an EBS Volume to an EC2 Instance, the resource is encrypted if the associated resource is encrypted.
+If a resource is associated with another resource, such as an EC2 Instance attached to an EBS Volume, the resource is considered encrypted if the associated resource is encrypted.

 ### is_attached

-This metachecks refers to the attachment of a resource.
+This **MetaCheck** refers to the attachment of a resource.
 If the resource supports attachments, it must be effectively attached.
-For example, if an EBS Volume is attached to an EC2 Instance, the resource is attached.
+Examples of attached resources include Security Groups, IAM Roles, and Subnets.

 ## List of MetaChecks